Common online firearm scams

 GunTab protects you in all of the fraud scenarios listed above.
 Here is how:

 - We hold the Buyer's funds until the transaction is complete.
 This way the Seller can't run off with the Buyer's money, or get away with a bait-and-switch.

 - We enforce timelines.
 For example, if the Seller doesn't ship within 5 days, the Buyer may cancel the transaction.

 - We use sophisticated fraud detection.
 Every GunTab transaction is heavily analyzed to ensure it is legitimate.

 - We handle chargebacks.
 If a chargeback is issued for a payment on a GunTab transaction, you aren't responsible for fighting it – GunTab is.

 Don't want to get scammed?
-Open a free account to make sure your online firearm transactions are totally safe and simple.
+Open an account to make sure your online firearm transactions are totally safe and simple.